-The plan for the David Lynch MA in Film is to support each student in a voyage from ideas to completion of a major collaborative project in one academic year.
+The plan for the David Lynch MAs in Film are to support each student in a voyage from ideas to completion of a major collaborative project.

-The goal is to give aspiring filmmakers the time, equipment and the guidance to follow their own vision and create films that have an impact and transform the world.
-Students may create films for the Web, television, cable, or theatrical release.
+The goal is to give aspiring filmmakers the time, equipment and the guidance to follow their visions and create film media that has an impact and transform the world.
+Students may create a film or a TV Series for the Web, television, cable, or theatrical release.
 In the ever-changing media environment, there are many new opportunities for distribution arising, including Netflix, Amazon, Vimeo, and Hulu, among others.

 The program is about having a year to go deeply into a creative experience that will transform both you and your career.